koen84/Concordium-scripts/README.md

 3. Run the script again as "concordium" user.

 This script does **NOT** meddle with your firewall.
 It does however automatically prepare your node to be accessed from a different computer.

+This script produces `./run_concordium_tmux.sh` in the concordium-software directory, which allows you to (re)start your node at any point.